-- Federal regulation requires you to stay at least 100 yards (91 m) away from bears and wolves, and at least 25 yards (23 m) away from all other wild animals, such as bison, elk, bighorn sheep, deer, moose, and covotes. - If an animal moves within that range, you should move to maintain the appropriate distance. - · Do not surround, crowd, or disrupt an animal's path. - If other visitors put you or wildlife in danger, leave the scene and notify a park ranger.
+- Federal regulation requires you to stay at least 100 yards (91 m) away from bears and wolves, and at least 25 yards (23 m) away from all other wild animals, such as bison, elk, bighorn sheep, deer, moose, and coyotes. - If an animal moves closer to you, you should move to maintain the appropriate distance. - Do not surround, crowd, or disrupt an animal's path of movement. - If other visitors put you or wildlife in danger, leave the scene and notify a park ranger.